SquareSR/alternative-red-routes/Race-Route/README.md

 Menu after leaving the gym and hopping the ledge:
 - **Bike**

-Menu before the grass (cursor is on items):
+Menu before the Nido grass (cursor is on items):
 - Slot 3 - use **Super Repel**

 > remember to X Special **on Growlithe** in the next fight